jiayangli-nu/blog/_posts/2021-1-12-Variational-Inequality.md

 title: Variational Inequality Theory
 ---

 In 1966, variational inequality (VI) was first proposed as a tool in the study of partial differential equations.
-Subsequently, researchers found that VI could be a powerful tool for the study of problems in operations research, economics and also engineering.
+Subsequently, researchers began to realize that it could also be a powerful tool for various problems in operations research, economics and also engineering.
 When I started to learn about it, I thought this topic was a little bit outdated.
-But after looking deep into VI, I realized that it could still be extremely useful in today's research on game theory and machine learning.
-Therefore, I decided to write this blog post to provide a documentation and unification of some fundamental concepts in VI theory.
+However, after looking deep into VI, I found that it still could be a powerful tool for my research.
+Meanwhile, recent advances in machine learning could also help us understand more about VI.
+Therefore, I decided to write this blog to provide a documentation and unification of some fundamental concepts about VI.
 Specifically, we will mainly focus on the following questions.

 1. What kinds of problems can be formulated as VI?
 2. How to find the solution to a VI problem?